-- 2. Will you bear the scorn and the bitterness Of the ones who won't receive you?
-Will you persevere, let your faith profess And not let your doubts deceive you?
+2. Will you bear the scorn and the unbelief Of the ones who won't receive you?
+Will you persevere, overcome your grief And let not your doubts deceive you?
 Chorus:

-- 3. Will your love endure when the world turns sour And although friends may reject you, Will you outface fears in the Spirit's power Let the love of God protect you?
+3. Will your love endure if the world turns sour, Even though friends may reject you, Will you still stand strong in the Spirit's power -

+Let the love of God protect you?
 Chorus:

-- 4. Will you bear your cross in the Saviour's name -

-Lay down all you have before him?
+4. Will you bear your cross in the Saviour's name - Lay down all you have before him?
+Will you understand that both praise and shame Show you worship and adore him?

-Will your acts of grace Jesu's love proclaim,

-Show you worship and adore him?
 Chorus:

 We shall take good news at whatever cost

 To this world of sin and sadness.

 We shall seek the broken and the lost;

 Let our words and deeds bring gladness.

 M. Rider 16th Aug.
 2020 (To 'Have you heard God's voice?'
-StF 662) (45th wedding anniversary)
+StF 662) modified 20th Aug.
+2023